 Doesn't sound very appetizing, does it?
 Historians believe that the doughnut came to America via the Dutch who had a desert called olykoeks ("oily cakes"), which were sweet balls of dough fried in oil or lard and served during the Christmas holidays.
 In the mid-19th century, a Maine woman named Elizabeth Gregory deep-fried some dough for her son, who was a sea captain, to take on his voyages.
 She put nuts in the center of the pastry and created a literal doughnut.
 However, the doughnut may actually have originated in England.
 In 2013, a food historian found a recipe book written in 1800 by a baroness in Hertfordshire, England, which had a recipe for a "dow nut" which used flour, sugar, butter, nutmeg, yeast — and 10 eggs.
 She fried the whole thing in pork lard.

-During World War I, Salvation Army volunteers served doughnuts to soldiers on the frontlines, cementing the snack's image as a wholesome slice of home.
-The same thing happened during World War II, and many a returning veteran opened up a doughnut shop.
+During World War I, Salvation Army volunteers, nicknamed "doughnut lassies," fried and served doughnuts to soldiers on the frontlines in France.
+This cemented the snack's image as a wholesome slice of home.
+During World War II, Red Cross volunteers filled that same role and many a returning veteran opened up a doughnut shop.
 But the "doughboy" nickname for WWI soldiers had nothing to do with doughnuts.
 It may have come from the Mexican War of 1846-48 when Americans got covered in dust on their treks, looking like they were enveloped in flour or dough.

 It all started in the 1950s when police officers started to get cars and needed somewhere to park and do paperwork during the night beats.
 Doughnut shops had started to proliferate at the same time and were often open at 3 or 4 a.m. to get ready for the morning rush.
 The shops provided a place to stop and an energy-boosting snack with lots of carbs and sugar.
 Furthermore, doughnut shops liked to have cops around for protection.
 In the book "Donut: History, Recipes, and Lore from Boston to Berlin," the former mayor and police chief of Philadelphia, Frank Rizzo, said, "When I was a cop — even though I had breakfast at home — there was nothing I liked better than a big thick doughnut and a cup of coffee.
 You got out there, walked around, rolled in the streets with the criminals [and burned] the calories off."
 William Rosenberg, who founded Dunkin' Donuts, had an explicit policy that his restaurants should be "hospitable" to the police, as it kept the crime rate at their stores "very low."